yashaswini-shetty/image_processing/README.md

 cv2.imshow('adjusted', adjusted)
 cv2.waitKey()
 ```
+output:

 ## 11.Develop a program to implement thresold transformation of an image
+n Image Processing, Thresholding is a kind of Segmentation – it separates pixels into two or more categories.
+In its simplest form, a Thresholding operation of an Image involves classification of the pixels into two groups based on a Threshold:
+Pixels that exceed a given intensity Threshold.Pixels that do not exceed an intensity Threshold and transforming those two kinds of pixels into two colors, say black and white, typically black for the background and the white for the object(s) identified.Using single threshold to separate pixels and mapping them to two colors is also called as Global Thresholding.Thresholding results in finding objects from the background surrounding them.
 ```python
 import cv2
 import numpy as np